 Saul’s life and reign are described in the Hebrew Bible.
 He was anointed by the prophet Samuel.
-Those were the days that the Philistines were dwelling the land, based in five city-states of 40 km south to modern Tel Aviv.
-The Philistines cities are Gaza; Ashkelon; Ashdod; Ekron and Gath.
+Those were the days that the Philistines were dwelling on the land, based in five city-states of 40 km south of modern Tel Aviv.
+The Philistines’ cities are Gaza; Ashkelon; Ashdod; Ekron and Gath.
 Stretched out from Wadi Gaza in the south to the Yarkon River in the north.
-The Bible portrays them at one period of time as among the Kingdom of Israel’s most bitter enemies.
+The Bible portrays them at one period time as among the Kingdom of Israel’s most bitter enemies.

 But Let’s Go Back to the Philistines Right?

 So the Philistines wage war again, assembling at Shunem.
 And Saul leads his army to face them at Mount Gilboa.
 Before the battle, he goes to consult a medium or witch at Endor.
 The medium; unaware of his identity; reminds him that the king has made witchcraft a capital offense.
 But he assures her that Saul will not harm her.

 She conjures the spirit of the prophet Samuel, who before his death had prophesied that he would lose the kingdom.
 Samuel tells him that God has fully rejected him.
 And will no longer hear his prayers; has given the kingdom to David.
 And that the next day he will lose both the battle and his life.
 Saul collapses in fear, and the medium restores him with food in anticipation of the next day’s battle.

 Conflicting Accounts in the Bible Concerning King Saul’s Death